 Goodwill arising from the acquisition of \$1.1 million was attributable to the assembled workforce and expected synergies between the Integrated Drug Creation Platform and the Denovium Engine.
 The goodwill is not deductible for tax purposes.
 As of December 31, 2021, the Company had fully completed the analysis to assign fair values to all assets acquired and liabilities assumed.

 The following table reflects the fair values of the identified intangible assets of Denovium and their respective weighted-average estimated amortization periods.

-Es timated Fair Value (in thousands) Estimated Amortization Period (years)
+r Estimated n Amortization) Period (years)

-Denovium Engine \$ 2,507 5
+Denovium Engine \$ 2,50 5

 \$ 2,507

 Acquisition of Totient